edixos/Nauticus/docs/index.md

 ## Getting Started

-To get started with Nauticus, check out our [installation guide](getting-started.md) and [tutorial](tutorial.md) to learn more about the features and how to use them.
+To get started with Nauticus, check out our [installation guide](getting-started.md) and [Space Tutorial](tutorials/space-tutorial.md) to learn more about the features and how to use them.